The NCSL criminal justice program hosted a series of virtual meetings on the most pressing topics to meet your needs. You can view the series here.

-This virtual meeting will provide an overview of the current statutory framework for community supervision and prison release that enables a rapid response to COVID-19 and highlight policies of concern to states during the pandemic.
-Attendees will also hear from practitioners about how policy is playing out in the justice system and have an opportunity to ask questions.
+This virtual meeting provided an overview of the current statutory framework for community supervision and prison release that enables a rapid response to COVID-19 and highlighted policies of concern to states during the pandemic.
+Attendees also heard from practitioners about how policy is playing out in the justice system and had an opportunity to ask questions.

 Amanda Essex, Senior Policy Specialist, Criminal Justice Program, NCSL

 Amanda Essex is a senior policy specialist in the Criminal Justice Program at NCSL.
 She has worked at NCSL since May 2013 as a member of both the Transportation and Criminal Justice programs.
 Amanda conducts research, writes, and presents on a range of topics, including sentencing and corrections, community supervision, and criminal justice data.
 She received her Bachelor of Arts cum laude in political science from Colorado State University.
 Amanda earned her Juris Doctor from the University of Denver Sturm College of Law and is admitted to practice law in Colorado.